yasp-g/MIT-6.S191/README.md

 Through Learned Latent Structure (Amini, 2019).

 First, two datasets, a set of face images and a set of images that are not faces, are used to train a facial detection model.
-This model is then evaluated using a third, seperate, test dataset with equal representation across two demographics / features of interest, being skintone and gender.
-Initial test accuracy is low and also widely varied across the 4 demographic categories present in the test dataset, ranging from ~50% to ~70%.
+This model is then evaluated using a third, seperate, test dataset containing face images with equal representation across all combinations of two demographics / features of interest: skintone and gender.
+Test accuracy varied widely across the 4 demographic categories present in the test dataset, ranging from ~40% to ~75%.

-learns the latent variables underlying the faces.
-These latent variables are then used to adaptively re-sample the training data.
-These newly generated samples serve to mitigate any biases that may have been present in the original dataset -and are then used to train a a *debiased* model-.
+Then, with the goal of mitigating potential biases learned from the two training datasets, a debiasing variational autoencoder (DB-VAE) is trained and evaluated using the same 3 datasets as before.
+The DB-VAE learns the latent variables of the training set faces and then uses them to adaptively re-sample the set.
+This increases the chance of under-represented faces being sampled and vice versa for over-represented faces.

+In the end, the DB-VAE is succesful in debaising the model, as previously "innacurate" demographics are much more accurate and accuracies are more closely spread (~63% to 74%).

+## Lab 3

+### Reinforcement Learning